June 22, 2022STANDARD OPERATING PROCEDURES

 3. Pharmaceutical Manufacturing

 Lastly, pharmaceutical manufacturing enterprises are known for using workflows when testing raw materials for production and post-production.
-They follow a particular type of workflow process called cold chain logistics when preparing pharmaceutical products for shipment.
+They follow a particular type of workflow process called cold chain logistics when shipping products.
 Quality control measures are essential to keeping customers safe and maintaining FDA compliance.

 Other sectors that commonly use workflows include military, travel, and human resources.

-How to Create a Workflow Chart (in 3 Steps)
+How to Create a Standard Operating Procedure Workflow Chart (in 3 Steps)

 Creating a workflow chart is, actually, quite simple.
 The hard part is making sure the chart includes all the right information and leaves out unnecessary tidbits.